 As a calf, I grew up around people so I love the attention I get from all my adoring fans and from the wonderful team at CMA.
 Sometimes, I even pose for pictures!
 If there aren't a lot of people around my pool, I use my characteristic "tweety-bird" whistle to call them over!
 You should come see me too!

 What was it like filming "Dolphin Tale"?

 I never thought I would grow up to be a movie star, but the limelight suits me well!
-I got to meet a bunch of great actors and actresses, working with an amazing crew, and learn all about the movie industry.
-The big cameras and lights might have been a little scary, but my trainers worked for a long time before the movie crew arrived to get me used to all that new equipment.
-Once filming was underway, I had a blast!
-I was the center of attention – just the way I like it!
-Of course, I've always gotten the star treatment at CMA, as do all the resident animals, so I'm trying not to let my newfound fame go to my head!
+I get to reunite with a bunch of great actors and actresses, working with an amazing crew, and learn more the movie industry.
+The big cameras and lights might have been a little scary again, but my trainers worked for a long time before the movie crew arrived to get me used to all that new equipment.
+Once filming began, I've been having a blast!
+I am the center of attention – just the way I like it!
+Of course, I've always gotten the star treatment at CMA, as do all the resident animals, so I'm trying not to let my fame go to my head!